Frequent Express: Dedicated lanes and transit signal priority

 Segments of the FX2–Division route use transit-only lanes, particularly west of 11th Avenue.
-Along the Portland Transit Mall in downtown Portland, FX buses will travel in lanes dedicated to transit buses and light rail vehicles, separated from private vehicle traffic.
+Along the Portland Transit Mall in downtown Portland, FX buses travel in lanes dedicated to transit buses and light rail vehicles, separated from private vehicle traffic.
 FX2–Division travels the remainder of its route through Division Street in mixed traffic, but it uses transit signal priority to move quickly.
 TriMet contracted LYT, a firm based in Santa Clara, California that develops solutions for public transit, to implement transit signal priority for the Division Transit Project.
 LYT's cloud-based solution, called "LYT.transit", was installed inside FX buses and at 58 signalized intersections along Division Street.
 The technology allows each bus to send its speed and location to a cloud server, which then relays the information to the traffic signals; it uses artificial intelligence to track all buses in real-time and adapt the phasing of traffic lights to keep buses moving.